MicrosoftDocs/azure-devops-docs/docs/service-hooks/services/slack.md

 	Select **Create Subscription**.

-1. Choose the types of events you want to appear in your Slack channel.
+2. Choose the types of events you want to appear in your Slack channel.
    > You can filter each of the triggers in specific ways.
    > For example, the *pull request created* trigger can be filtered on the repository in which the pull request occurs,
    > the target branch it applies to, and the team members that are required or invited to review the request.

-1. Paste the web hook URL from the Slack integration that you created and select **Finish**.
+3. Paste the web hook URL from the Slack integration that you created and select **Finish**.

    <img alt="Action dialog box with the web hook URL" src="./media/slack/action.png" style="border: 1px solid #CCCCCC; width:60%; height:auto; display:block;margin-right:auto;margin-left:auto;margin-top:10px" />

-1. Now, when the event you configured occurs in your project, a notification will appear in your team's Slack channel.
+4. Now, when the event you configured occurs in your project, a notification will appear in your team's Slack channel.

    <img alt="General channel with a real pull request notification" src="./media/slack/completed-build-in-slack.png" style="border: 1px solid #CCCCCC; width:70%; height:auto; display:block;margin-right:auto;margin-left:auto;margin-top:10px" />

 ::: moniker-end

-## Pricing
-Azure DevOps Services doesn't charge for the framework for integrating with external services.
-Check out the specific service's site for pricing related to their services.

 ## Q & A